shlokTalati/furrever-friends/README.md

 ### User Authentication

-Users can Login, Signup and Logout of the application...
+Users can Login, Signup and Logout of the application with a Unique Email ID...

 ### Pet Listing and Adoption

-Users can easily list/delete pets for adoption or browse already listed pets....
+Users can easily list pets for adoption with all necessary details like Type, Breed, etc with Image or browse already listed pets....

 ### Wishlist Functionality